Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 For width:

-• If you like a more locked-in fit, go with your true width.
+• If you want a snug, locked-in feel, go with your true width.

 If you have narrow feet, be aware: the lacing can max out on you.
-You might find the eyelets almost touching, which doesn’t always look great and can limit adjustability.
+You might see the eyelets almost touching, which limits adjustability and doesn’t look the best.

 Also, if you have thin calves, talk to Russell before ordering.
 The South 40 has a tall shaft, and if your legs are on the slimmer side, you might find a couple of fingers’ worth of gap between your calf and the boot collar.